Gordon Bethune: Early career

 In 1978, a Navy friend asked whether Bethune would consider joining Braniff International Airways as a maintenance manager.
 He agreed and later became the vice president of maintenance.
-Bethune later served as vice president of engineering and maintenance for Western Airlines.
+Bethune later was vice president of engineering and maintenance for Western Airlines.
 He spent thirteen months with Western before leaving to become senior vice president of operations at Piedmont Airlines.
-Bethune served as vice president and general manager of The Boeing Company's Customer Services Division and later the Renton Division where he was responsible for the production of the B737 and B757 airplanes.
+Bethune was vice president and general manager of The Boeing Company's Customer Services Division and later the Renton Division where he was responsible for the production of the B737 and B757 airplanes.

-Bethune earned a Bachelor of Science degree from Abilene Christian University in 1984.
+Bethune earned a bachelor's degree from Abilene Christian University in 1984.

 Continental Airlines

 Bethune was hired as COO and president of Continental Airlines in 1994 after the airline had twice faced bankruptcy.
-Bethune later becomes the airline's CEO in November 1994 and was elected chairman of the board of directors in 1996.
+Bethune later became the airline's CEO in November 1994 and was elected chairman of the board of directors in 1996.

-BusinessWeek magazine named Bethune one of the top 25 Global Managers in 1996 and 1997.
+BusinessWeek magazine named Bethune one of the Top 25 Global Managers in 1996 and 1997.
 Under his leadership Continental's stock price rose from $2 to over $50 per share.
 Fortune magazine named Continental among the 100 Best Companies to Work for in America for six consecutive years.
-In his final year with the airline, Fortune ranked Continental 2004's No. 1 Most Admired Global Airline, a title it earned again in 2005, 2006, 2007 and 2008.
+In his final year with the airline, Fortune ranked Continental as 2004's No. 1 Most Admired Global Airline, a title it earned again in 2005, 2006, 2007 and 2008.
 Bethune released his book, From Worst to First: Behind the Scenes of Continental's Remarkable Comeback, in 1999 detailing his time at that carrier.

-Following his career with Continental, Bethune went on to serve as the non-executive chairman of the board for the former Aloha Airlines.
-He also served on the board of directors of Prudential Financial, Honeywell, Sprint Corp, and Park Hotels and Resorts.
-He served as a contributor to CNBC following his retirement.
+Following his career with Continental, Bethune became the non-executive chairman for the former Aloha Airlines.
+He was on the board of directors of Prudential Financial, Honeywell, Sprint Corp, and Park Hotels and Resorts.
+He was a contributor to CNBC following his retirement.